Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Methods

 then the sequence of simplicial complexes

 defines a filtration.

-For this application, we use the centroids of census blocks as the landmarks, and the locations of cooling centers as the witnesses, refer to Figure \ref{RandomExample} as an example.
+In this work, the centroids of census blocks are used as the landmarks, and the locations of cooling centers are used as the witnesses.
+See Figure \ref{RandomExample} for an example.
 This means, in the filtered witness complex, an edge is added between two landmarks when the corresponding census blocks are both within distance $\alpha$ of the same cooling center.
 See Figure \ref{Filtration} as an example of how components evolve over select steps in a filtration.
 When two landmarks are connected by an edge, in other words, when they have access to the same cooling center, we interpret this as the two census blocks having ``equal coverage.''

-Given that each city is in a different region of the country, computing distances like a Euclidean distance on a projected map of the US may distort the distances in some cities more than others.
-To avoid the distortion of projected maps, we compute distances between latitude and longitude points using the \textit{shortest arc length} or \textit{geodesic distance}.
-We believe this choice to be justifiable because some studies have shown straight-line measurements are an acceptable proxy to travel distances in urban areas \cite{Bliss, Boscoe, Jones}.
-Furthermore, in non-emergency situations, Boscoe et al. concluded that the difference between straight-line and driving estimates were inconsequential and, because of this, straight-line estimates are often used \cite{Boscoe, Nayak}.
-This measure of distance is then converted into units of kilometers for easier interpretation.